nooku/www.nooku.org/_drafts/special-delivery-from-the-composer-express.md

 The plugin will download your code, invoke Joomla's [JInstaller](http://api.joomla.org/cms-3/classes/JInstaller.html) class and install your extension.
 This works in exactly the same way as uploading an extension package through Joomla's Extension Manager interface.
 That means you can also include SQL files or pre- and postflight script files.

-To see an example, you can take a look at our example [Tada extension](https://github.com/nooku/nooku-pkg_tada).
+To see an example, you can take a look at our example [Todo extension](https://github.com/nooku/joomla-todo).

 ### Sounds great, where do we start?